Preventing Mold Growth in Microgreens:📚Complete Guide with Tips and Tricks

 Instead, it's best to water from the bottom so that the roots can absorb the water they need.
 This will help ensure that your microgreens grow up healthy and strong, with roots that are perfectly hydrated and stems that are delightfully dry.
 So, next time you're tempted to give your microgreens a little shower from above, remember: bottoms up!

-This article covers some common reasons why microgreens can get moldy and how to prevent it.
-It underlines the importance of using fresh, high-quality seeds, maintaining the optimal temperature during germination, and sowing the seeds evenly to avoid overcrowding.
-It also highlights the significance of selecting a clean substrate and using clean cultivation trays to avoid mold growth.
-By following these precautions, one can grow healthy and mold-free microgreens.
+This article covers the most common reasons why are my microgreens molding — and, more importantly, how to prevent mold on microgreens in the first place.
+It highlights the importance of using fresh, high-quality seeds, maintaining optimal temperatures during germination, and sowing seeds evenly to avoid overcrowding.